-Many things about running a business are hard.
+Running a business involves many challenges.
 Finding a suitable printing company shouldn’t be one of them, but due to the huge number of different companies out there it can seem a like a daunting and overwhelming task.
 Especially if you don’t really know what you’re looking for.
 To further complicate things, printing is another of those fields with a huge lexicon of (sometimes centuries-old) terms that are totally befuddling to the newcomer.

-Litho or digital?
+Lithographic or digital printing?
 Gloss or silk?
 Saddle stitch or perfect-bound?
 These are just some of the questions we attempt to help you answer with our newly compiled list of FAQs and common misconceptions about business printing companies.

 What do I need to get printing quotes?